-- increasing the funding immediately available to Gavi for life-saving vaccines and immunisations; - accelerating delivery of vaccines and making funding more predictable; - giving Gavi the flexibility to use funds when they are needed most; - helping Gavi drive down vaccine prices and secure supply by increasing the long-term predictability of funding; and - providing donors with a way to spread contributions over future years, while also having an immediate impact.
+- increasing the funding immediately available to Gavi for life-saving vaccines and immunisation; - accelerating delivery of vaccines and making funding more predictable; - giving Gavi the flexibility to use funds when they are needed most; - helping Gavi drive down vaccine prices and secure supply by increasing the long-term predictability of funding; and - providing donors with a way to spread contributions over future years, while also having an immediate impact.

 With a strong reputation for innovation, IFFIm has received accolades, awards and citations from media as well as global health organisations.
-See Section 1.10 for details.
+See Section 1.12 for details.

-To date, IFFIm has provided over US\$ 4.6 billion to support Gavi's life-saving vaccination programmes.
+To date, IFFIm has disbursed more than US\$ 5.8 billion to support Gavi's life-saving vaccination programmes.